Welcome to Rotary Club of Stortford Lodge (Hastings)

 A big thank you to PF Olsen for their generous support and also to BioRich Awatoto for their generous support.

-Members of our Club alongside the Rotary Club of Wairoa, delivered six 90L Remington Power Red Line dehumidifiers to Wairoa District Council on behalf of the Wairoa community.
+Delivery of six 90L Remington Power Red Line dehumidifiers to Wairoa District Council on behalf of the Wairoa community

 These dehumidifiers were made possible through a special Disaster Relief Fund from The Rotary Foundation and will play an important role in supporting community recovery and resilience during and after severe weather events.